 - The Complete Guide to Quarterly Estimated Tax for Fellowship Recipients

-Please note that you must calculate the taxable portion of your awarded income for the year.
+Please note that you must calculate the taxable portion of your awarded income for the year; it is not necessarily the same as your stipend/salary.
 Unlike with a Form W-2, you do not necessarily report exactly the amount that appears on your tax form or courtesy letter.
 See How to Prepare Your Grad Student Tax Return for more details.

 Publication 970 Chapter 1 discusses where to report the taxable portion of scholarships, fellowships, and grants (p.
 7):